DETAILED ACTION

 The Examiner notes simply implementing an abstract concept on a computer, without meaningful limitations to that concept, does not transform a patent-ineligible claim into a patent-eligible one (See Accenture, 728 F.3d 1336, 108 U.S.P.Q.2d 1173 (Fed.
 Cir.
 2013), citing Bancorp, 687 F.3d at 1280), limiting the application of an abstract idea to one field of use does not necessarily guard against preempting all uses of the abstract idea (See Accenture, 728 F.3d 1336, 108 U.S.P.Q.2d 1173 (Fed.
 Cir.
 2013), citing Bilski, 130 S. Ct. at 3231), and further the prohibition against patenting an abstract principle “cannot be circumvented by attempting to limit the use of the [principle] to a particular technological environment” (See Accenture, 728 F.3d 1336, 108 U.S.P.Q.2d 1173 (Fed.
 Cir.
 2013), citing Flook, 437 U.S. at 584), and finally merely limiting the field of use of the abstract idea to a particular existing technological environment does not render the claims any less abstract (See Affinity Labs, _F.3d_, 120 U.S.P.Q.2d 1201 (Fed.
 Cir.
 2016), citing Alice, 134 S. Ct. at 2358; Mayo, 132 S. Ct. at 1294; Bilski v.
 Kappos, 561 U.S. 593, 612 (2010); Content Extraction & Transmission LLC v.
 Wells Fargo Bank, Nat’l Ass’n, 776 F.3d 1343, 1348 (Fed.
 Cir.
 2014); buySAFE, Inc. v.
 Google, Inc., 765 F.3d 1350, 1355 (Fed.
 Cir.
 2014).

-Applicant herein only requires a general-purpose computer (a computing system comprising one or more processors, a memory, a database executing instructions (e.g., a general-purpose computer with generic computer components) as evidenced from figures 1 and 2, and paragraphs 21-22, 26-27, 38-39 and 41 of the applicant’s specification; an interactive user interfaces that merely display data and accepts user input is a generic computer element as evidenced by the Intellectual Ventures I v.
+Applicant herein only requires applying the abstract idea using a general-purpose computer with generic computer components and a generic computer element (a computing system comprising one or more processors, a memory, a database executing instructions and a graphical user interface with the functionality to displays a list, and allow the list to be resorted by a user) as evidenced from figures 1 and 2, and paragraphs 21-22, 26-27, 38-39 and 41 of the applicant’s specification; an interactive user interfaces that merely display data and accepts user input is a generic computer element as evidenced by the Intellectual Ventures I v.
 Capital One decision; and a user interface that display a list and allows a user to resort the list was well-known prior to January 1, 2018 as evidence from Wikipedia, jQuery September 23, 2017, https://en.wikipedia.org/w/index.php?title=JQuery_UI&oldid =802042306, pages 1-5 which discloses on page 1 that the jQuery UI which is a collection of GUI widgets and included the sortable interactions was the second most popular JavaScript library in 2017 and jQuery UI API Documentation, Sortable Widget, December 28, 2017, https://web.archive.org/web/20171228153200/https://api. jqueryui.com/sortable/, pages 1-41 which explain how Sortable works and provides example code for implementing a user interface with a simple list of user reorderable items on page 40); therefore, there does not appear to be any alteration or modification to the generic activities indicated, and they are also therefore recognized as insignificant activity with respect to eligibility.
-Finally, the following limitations are considered insignificant extra solution activity as they are directed to merely receiving, storing and/or transmitting data:
+Finally, the following limitations, if removed from the abstract idea and considered additional elements, would be considered insignificant extra solution activity as they are directed to merely receiving, displaying, storing, and/or transmitting data (see MPEP 2016.05(d)(II) and MPEP 2106.05(g)):

 storing information on redemption of offers in an accounts database (storing data);

-providing a graphical user interface comprising the offer list to a user device of a user for display in a browser application executing on the user device (transmitting data);
+providing a graphical user interface comprising the offer list to a client device of a user for display in a browser application executing on the user device (transmitting data);

-receiving via the graphical user interface displayed at the user device, an adjustment to a priority of each offer in the offer list responsive to input at the user device, the adjustment indicating an adjusted position of each offer in the offer list (receiving data);
+receiving via the user device, an adjustment to a position of each offer in the offer list responsive to an input received at the user device indicating a movement of at least one offer to a different position in the offer list displayed on the user device, wherein the movement of the at least one offer results in the adjustment to the position of each offer in the offer list (receiving data);

 transmitting the immediate offer for display (transmitting data);